Grodzka Street, Bydgoszcz: Main places and buildings

 Erected in 1858 in the style of neo-Gothic, the red brick-laid part of the current building has been built on the very site of the former moat castle which in ruins in the 18th century, in the building of the former Carmelite monastery.

-The building was erected as a Realschule, established May 23, 1851, as Bromberg school of higher rank, accepting children of officials and officers.
+The building was erected as a Realschule, established May 23, 1851, as a school of higher rank, accepting children of officials and officers.

 Initially, school classes were held in rented buildings at the crossing of Długa and Poznanska streets.
 By the 1853 spring, the school started all six grades of elementary school, and it promoted its first graduates on March 30, 1855.

 The new building located at Grodzka street has been opened on October 11, 1858.
 The Stadtische Realschule operated in this building till the end of the Prussian occupation in 1920.

 The school was managed by the city which kept up relatively high tuition fees.
-In 1859, after the introduction of new regulations for royal schools, Bromberg "realschule" became a real school degree, under the supervision of the Provincial College School in Poznan.
+In 1859, after the introduction of new regulations for royal schools, Bromberg "realschule" became a real school degree, under the supervision of the Provincial College School in Poznań.
 A special tribute to the school was put by foundation funds established on June 4, 1869, by a Bydgoszcz mayor, Karl von foller.
 With foundation's support, poorer students could attend the realschule.
 The school was equipped with: the teaching library, lending books to students who could not afford to purchase them, the (well-equipped) physics and chemistry offices and laboratories as well as the collection of zoological and botanical preparations, various anatomical models and a collection of fossils and minerals.

 The first headmaster (1851–1886) was Gustav Gerber.
 In 1876, on the 25th anniversary of the school, he was promoted to the dignity of Bydgoszcz Honorary Citizen.

 In 1890, the school has been taken over by the Prussian State as a "Royal Grammar School".
 In the years 1906–1908 a two-storey block building was added to the east.
 It delimited the corner of the newly laid Przy Zamczysku street that followed the Old Castle demarcation.